2018 STANDARDS OF ADVERTISING ACCEPTABILITY

 The success of advertising depends on its credibility.

 No matter how technically brilliant an advertisement may be, unless readers believe it, it fails in its purpose.

 What’s more, the confidence that the readers of a newspaper place in its news, editorial and advertising columns depends on the integrity of those columns.
-For these reasons The “FEi” makes every effort to protect its readers from messages that are misleading, inaccurate or fraudulent, or fail to comply with our advertising standards of decency and dignity.
+For these reasons The “Publisher” makes every effort to protect its readers from messages that are misleading, inaccurate or fraudulent, or fail to comply with our advertising standards of decency and dignity.

 Advertising Acceptability Policy for Selected Categories

 Advocacy Advertising / Opinion Advertising

 We believe that the broad principles of freedom of the press confer on us an obligation to keep our advertising columns open to all points of view.
 Therefore, The “Publisher” accepts advertisements in which groups or individuals comment on public or controversial issues.
 We make no judgments on an advertiser’s arguments, factual assertions or conclusions.
 We accept advocacy/opinion advertisements regardless of our editorial position on any given subject.

 We do not, however, accept advocacy advertisements that are attacks of a personal nature, that seek to comment on private disputes or that contain vulgar or indecent language.